 Plants must harvest CO2, water and 16 essential nutrients from the local environment to build all organic molecules required for sustaining growth.
 The plant cell membrane plays a central role in this process, by not only controlling which compounds can enter or leave the cell but also sensing the chemical and physical factors of the extracellular environment.
 Relatively little is understood of how the plant cell membrane is organized and how membrane organization instructs and supports the processes of cell and tissue morphogenesis.

 Also different from animal cells, plant cells are surrounded by a rigid cellulosic wall.
-The cell wall provides protection for each cell and also is the plant's primary load-bearing component—allowing some plants to grow into the largest free-standing biological structures on Earth.
+The cell wall provides protection for each cell and also is the plant's primary load-bearing component—allowing some plants to grow into the largest free-standing biological structures on earth.
 In exchange for their great benefits, the rigid cell walls constrain cell and tissue development.
-A central challenge in plant cell development is to understand how the cell organizes the construction of the cell wall to permit cell and tissue growth.
+A central challenge in plant development is to understand how the cell organizes the construction of the cell wall to permit cell and tissue growth.

 David W Ehrhardt’s lab investigates the mechanisms of plant cell organization and morphogenesis.
 The lab has made major advances in visualizing and measuring the dynamic cellular machinery that organizes the cell and builds the cell wall, discovering new mechanisms that contribute to cytoskeletal organization and new functions for the cytoskeleton in organizing the cell membrane.

 David W Ehrhardt’s lab is probing the organization of plant cell membranes by expressing and visualizing libraries of fluorescently tagged membrane and membrane-associated proteins.